Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 1. _SwiftLint_ will run the linter on the sources

-Note that sources headers are defined in *IDETemplateMacros.plist* inside *DemoApp/DemoApp.xcworkspace/xcshareddata*
+Note that sources headers are defined in *IDETemplateMacros.plist* inside *Showcase/Showcase.xcworkspace/xcshareddata*

 ## Targets

-The Xcode project contains three targets:
+The Xcode project contains two targets:

-1. _OrangeDesignSystemDemo_ for the application
+1. _Showcase_ for the demo application
 2. _Periphery_ to look for dead code in the source code

 ## Use of Gitleaks